ContractsCounsel Logo

 • A full-time insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, for one life insurance company.

 • A driver who distributes beverages (other than milk), meat, vegetable, fruit, or bakery products, or a driver that picks up and delivers laundry or dry cleaning.
-That is if the driver is your agent or is paid on commission.
+That is if, the driver is your agent or is paid on commission.

 • An individual who works at home on materials or goods you supply must be returned to you or to a person you name if you also furnish for the work to be done.

 • A full-time traveling or city salesperson who works on your behalf and turns in orders to you from wholesalers, retailers, contractors, or operators of hotels, restaurants, or other similar establishments.
 The goods must be merchandise for resale or supplies for use in the buyer’s business operation.
 The work performed for you must be the salesperson’s principal business activity.
+Note that these conditions do not constitute a definitive rule.
+The determination of whether such a worker is a statutory employee depends on specific criteria outlined by the IRS.

 Here is an article for more information regarding Statutory employees.